picosonic/js13k-2022/devdiary/diary.md

 Made a vertical level as wide as the viewport.
 Where you constantly switch between top down and platformer modes to ascend to the top to get the weapon.
 This feels a bit tricky so will put this as one of the later levels.

 Shuffled order of levels around to vaguely match increasing difficulty.

+Indicate on new level screen how many bees are required to progress to next level.
+This is in conjunction with removing threats.

+Added message box function with timeout.
+This is to give indication of things going on and what may be left to do.